gauravkaushik3106/Mern_Auction_Platform/README.md

-This is a Mern Project.
+This is a Mern Auction Platform.